GameAutomators/eBook-Source/ImageProcessing/2-color.md

 ##### RGB Image Matrix

-By using the above concept, any image can be represented as a combination of three layers- read, green and blue.
+By using the above concept, any color can be represented as a combination of three colors- read, green and blue.
+Similarly, any image can be represented as combination of three layers.
 This is depicted in the image below.

 ![ColorImage](/Images/rgb_example.png)

 *Fig. The three color layers of the image are shown on the right in grayscale form*

+If these images are stored in a matirx, the size with be `200 x 150 x 3` where 3 represents the three layers.